 There is a great deal of talk in recent weeks about the Individual Coverage Health Reimbursement Arrangement (ICHRA).
 Often viewed as a super-charged version of the older Qualified Small Employer Health Reimbursement Arrangement (QSEHRA,) this model allows employers to offer tax-free health insurance reimbursements.
 And while it gained serious traction upon its launch in January of 2020, it’s only exploding in popularity this year.
 The renewed energy and support for the Affordable Care Act is positioning the ICHRA in a position to experience unparalleled growth.
 If you haven’t yet explored the many ICHRA benefits for your business and staff, now is an excellent time to take a look.

 A Surge in Support & Energy with the ACA

 As part of the relief efforts to assist Americans and companies in rebounding from the pandemic, there has been significant energy and renewed support for the ACA.
 Based on the economic effects of 2020, individuals and businesses have new needs that the ACA is primed to meet.
 These trends and policies are driving more interest into the ICHRA solution, as well.

 The American Rescue Plan Act

 Effective March 11, 2021, the American Rescue Plan Act introduced a temporary expansion of the ACA.
 The premium tax credits previously available to qualifying individuals are receiving additional funding, making even more cost savings attainable for millions of eligible Americans.
-The ARPA also leverages better financial incentives for states to improve the availability of their Medicaid programs.
+The ARP also leverages better financial incentives for states to improve the availability of their Medicaid programs.

 Providers Rejoining the Marketplace